rojo-rbx/rbx-dom/docs/patching-database.md

 To fix this, we need to write a migration (in Rust) and apply it is as a patch (using database patch files).

-First, add your migration to the PropertyMigration enum in [`rbx_reflection/src/migrations`][migrations].
+First, add your migration to the `MigrationOperation` enum in [`rbx_reflection/src/migrations`][migrations].
 The migration should be named after the properties it's migrating.
 For example, migrating from `Font` to `FontFace` would be named `FontToFontFace`.

 Next, add code to convert from the old property's type to the new property's type.
-This code should be a new match arm in the `perform_migration` function in [`rbx_reflection/src/migrations`][migrations].
+This code should be a new match arm in the `PropertyMigration::perform` function in [`rbx_reflection/src/migrations`][migrations].

 Finally, add a patch in the [patches](patches) folder.
 This patch should change the old property's serialization type to `Migrate`, specifying the new property name and the migration name.